-Every institution has reported on the level of implementation of each policy and activity, allocated budget, problems encountered and assessment of progress of the strategy in general.
-In order to monitor the implementation of the undertaken commitments, regarding the implementation of the sub-activities, the monitoring process is carried out at the objective level.
+Each institution reported on the level of implementation of each policy and activity, allocated budget, problems encountered and assessment of progress of the strategy in general.
+In order to monitor the implementation of the undertaken commitments, regarding the implementation of the sub-activities, the monitoring process is carried out at the objective level for the reporting period (January - September 2019).